zdelrosario/zdr-site/content/authors/admin/_index.md

 - Principal Investigators
 ---

 Zachary del Rosario is an Assistant Professor of Engineering and Applied Statistics at Olin College.
 His goal is to help scientists and engineers reason under uncertainty.
-Zach uses a toolkit from data science and uncertainty quantification to address a diverse set of problems, including reliable aircraft design and AI-assisted discovery of novel materials.
+Zach started as a technical researcher working on statistical procedures for engineering design.
+Now, he uses qualitative research methods to understand how engineers deal with uncertainty in practice.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/zdr_cv.pdf" "newtab" >}}CV{{< /staticref >}}.